raffaelespazzoli/gitops-std-repo/readme.md

 Each group has it own folder.
 Within this folder, we can find two things:

 - A set of folders containing the group-specific overlays over some set of components.
 - A root level kustomization that generates the ArgoCD applications for this group, using the [argocd-app-of-app](.helm/charts/argocd-app-of-app/) helm chart.
+See the [all group](./groups/all/kustomization.yaml) for example.

 ![Groups](.docs/media/groups.png "Groups")